MichaelHuji/CatanAI/README.md

 - F  - Catanatron's Value Function Agent  -  wins against MCTS with close to 100%

 - AB - Catanatron's Value Function Agent  -  wins against F with about 60%

 ### Our bots

-- MYVF - Our's Heuristic Agent  -  wins against F with about 50%, wins against AB with about 40%
+- MYVF - Our Heuristic Agent  -  wins against F with about 50%, wins against AB with about 40%

-- NN - Our's Neural Network Agent  -  wins against MCTS with about 80%, wins against F with about 7%
+- NN - Our Deep NN Agent  -  wins against MCTS with about 95%, wins against F with about 12%

+- NN91 - Our Single Layer NN Agent  -  wins against F with about 58%, wins against AB with about 55%

+- MYAB - Our Single Layer NN with depth 2 search  -  wins against F with about 80%, wins against AB with about 70%

 --

 --
 ## Help